jes490/DParser/README.md

 //You can assess result of your expression like this:
 DParser::roll($expression)->getResult();
-//Or just use auto-conversion __toString() DParser::roll('2+2'); //returns '4';
+//Or just use plain auto-conversion __toString() DParser::roll('2+2'); //returns '4';

-//You can access expression rolls:
+//You can access individual rolls like this:
 DParser::roll('2d6')->getRolls(); //returns array of rolls results
 ```